-Despite what the news media might portray, Mexico is not a poor country.
-In 2017, the gross domestic product (GDP) of Mexico totaled $1.15 trillion.
-This is $500 million less than Canada’s GDP, but $450 million more than the GDP of countries like the Netherlands and Switzerland.
+Despite what the news media might portray, Mexico is not a poor country (though it does have a high poverty rate).
+In 2022, the gross domestic product (GDP) of Mexico totaled $1.47 trillion, ranking as the 14th largest economy in the world.
 And according to the World Bank, Mexico holds the distinction of being an upper middle income country, similar to countries like Costa Rica, Peru, and Thailand.

 This is all to say that you won't need to worry about not being able to find things in Mexico.
-We've bought things like clothes, medicine, phone chargers, and pretty good wine while we’ve been here!
+We've bought clothes, medicine, phone chargers, and wine while in Mexico!
 The brands may not be the same as in the United States, but you're better off saving space in your luggage for souvenirs anyway.

-One of the things we missed while being in Mexico with kids is access to playgrounds.
-There is unfortunately a lack of playgrounds for families here in Mexico.
+One downside of being in Mexico with kids is the lack of access to playgrounds.
+A lot of cities in Mexico unfortunately lack many playgrounds for families in Mexico.

 11. Feeding a family won't cost you a fortune if you're traveling to Mexico with kids

-One of the things we looked forward to when traveling to Mexico with kids was the low cost of living.
-Throughout our time in Mexico, we thoroughly enjoyed the favorable exchange rate.
+One of the things we look forward to when traveling to Mexico with kids is the low cost of living.
+Costs in Mexico are quite affordable (assuming that you’re living on a modest US budget).
 You truly can feed a family with very little money in Mexico.

-For our family, a meal at an average restaurant costs about 300 to 500 pesos, which is roughly $15-$25.
+For our family, a meal at an average restaurant costs about 400-600 pesos, which is roughly $20-$30 USD.
 This includes three to four entrees (we sometimes split our meals) and drinks for all of us.

-If you're traveling on a budget, you'll be able to get by eating at the cheap restaurants.
-Or better yet, hit up the local markets for some great (cheap!) produce.
+If you're traveling on a budget, you'll be able to afford the inexpensive restaurants.
+Or better yet, hit up the local markets for some great (affordable) produce.
 But if you want to enjoy yourself while you're in Mexico, you can certainly do that too.

 For example, take a look at some of our favorite San Miguel de Allende restaurants.
 In some cities, you'll be able to find a wide selection of cuisines from around the world when you're visiting Mexico with kids.